cpliakas/dynamo-db-odm/README.md

 ### Attribute Renderers

-Renderers convert the value stored in the database to something that is normalized or native to PHP.
+Renderers convert the value stored in the DynamoDB to something that is normalized or native to PHP when it is accessed.

 The following example is the opposite of the use case above.
 It converts the Unix timestamp stored in DynamoDB to a `\DateTime` object.